PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_201.png' alt='img_201' width='600'/>

-A prompt to initialise `conda` will display.
+A prompt to initialise the `conda` binary will display.
 Note the default option if `↵` is input is `No`, which means `Miniforge` is installed but not initialised/

 <img src='./images/img_202.png' alt='img_202' width='600'/>

-Initialisation updates the `.bashrc` file which are the bash recall parameters used by the Linux Terminal:
+Initialisation updates the `.bashrc` file, which contains the bash recall parameters used by the Linux Terminal:

 <img src='./images/img_203.png' alt='img_203' width='600'/>